Are Bitcoin and Other Cryptocurrencies in a Bubble?

 The questions we want to ask ourselves are 1. “is Bitcoin a bubble?”
 And 2.
 “If so then what kind of bubble is it?”

-To offer a quick answer, its clearly bubbly, like the stock market itself is, but over a shorter period of time.
+To offer a quick answer, Bitcoin is clearly bubbly, not unlike the stock market itself is, but over a shorter period of time.
 In fact, that is my theory on what is happening.
 Its a new important/currency asset finding its legs in hyper-speed.
 Like the stock market from 1910 – 2010 in 10 years.
-Thus what we are seeing are many mini-bubbles and a result that one could call a bubble, or could just call the result of supply, demand, and markets.
+Thus what we are seeing are many mini-bubbles and a result that one could call a bubble, or could just call the result of supply, demand, a dash of manipulation, and the general dynamics of markets creating a bubble-and-bust economy.

 That doesn’t mean that Bitcoin isn’t a grand bubble that won’t pop and correct by 50%+ only to enter a long bear market (that has happened before in stocks and Bitcoin and the threat is real).
-However, just is possible is that Bitcoin and cryptocurrency in generally could continue its mini bubbles until it finds its ideal market cap and then stabilizes from there.
+However, just is possible is that Bitcoin and cryptocurrency in generally could continue its mini bubbles (rising and falling 25%, 50%, or more) until it finds its ideal market cap and then stabilizes from there.

 All of that said, Bitcoin clearly has almost every feature of not only a classical economic bubble, but a series of mini bubbles repeating over and over.